Swords made of T-10 and AISI 1095 steels – Performance and aesthetics

-T-10 tool steel and AISI 1095 are two high-carbon steels that form the foundation for premium blade production.
-Thanks to their high hardness, ability to achieve extreme sharpness, and mechanical durability, these materials are a top choice for samurai sword replicas as well as high-quality outdoor tools.
+T-10 Tool Steel and AISI 1095 are two high-carbon steels that form the basis for producing top-tier blades.
+Thanks to their high hardness, ability to achieve extreme sharpness, and mechanical resistance, these materials are the first choice for producing samurai sword replicas as well as premium outdoor tools.

 #ShowMore#

-T-10 is a modern high-carbon steel alloyed with tungsten.
-It is valued for its exceptional hardness and ability to maintain a precise edge even during demanding training.
+T-10 is a modern steel with a high carbon content and tungsten additives.
+It is sought after for its exceptional hardness and ability to maintain a precise edge even during intensive training.

-- Composition and properties: Carbon content (approx. 0.95–1.1%) combined with tungsten increases wear resistance and allows hardness up to 60–62 HRC.
+- Composition and properties: The carbon content (approx. 0.95–1.1%) combined with tungsten increases wear resistance and allows for hardness up to 60–62 HRC.

-- Usage: Ideal for katana replicas designed for cutting technique practice and users who require maximum edge stability.
+- Usage: Ideal material for katana replicas intended for cutting technique practice and for users who require maximum edge stability.

 AISI 1095: A classic among carbon steels

-- Composition and properties: With approximately 0.95% carbon, it achieves hardness of 58–60 HRC.
-It is slightly tougher than T-10, offering higher resistance to dynamic stress.
+- Composition and properties: With a carbon content of approx. 0.95%, it offers a hardness of 58–60 HRC.
+It is slightly tougher than T-10, which gives it high resistance to dynamic stress.

-- Maintenance and sharpness: Retains a sharp edge well and is relatively easy to sharpen when needed, which is especially useful during bushcraft activities.
+- Maintenance and sharpness: It holds its edge very well and is easy to sharpen if needed, which you will especially appreciate in the field during bushcraft activities.

 - Usage: A versatile choice for outdoor knives, sword replicas, and tools where a balance between durability and flexibility is required.